S0urC10ud/SmarthomeProductManagement/README.md

 Route::get('/', function () {
     return view('dashboard')->with('companyData', Company::first());
 })->name('dashboard');

 Route::get('/imprint', function () {
     return view('imprint');
 })->name('imprint');

+//For assignment of an already existing service to another product - however: Make sure a service with the same licence number cannot be assigned twice to the same product
-Route::post('/product/addService', [ProductController::class, 'addService'])->name('product.addService');
+Route::post('/product/associateService', [ProductController::class, 'associateService'])->name('product.associateService');
-Route::resource('company','App\Http\Controllers\CompanyController')->except(['index','show']);
-Route::resource('order','App\Http\Controllers\OrderController')->except(['show']);
+//For removing an assignment, product.service.destroy can be used as the service will only be deleted for the queried product-id

+//Index and show not needed - there is only one instance shown on the dashboard
+//On company.destroy, everything should be deleted as all of the data belongs to a company Route::resource('company','App\Http\Controllers\CompanyController')->except(['index','show']);
+//Show is not needed as everything is displayed on the index page and the details-view can be accessed via JS Route::resource('order','App\Http\Controllers\OrderController')->except(['show']);
+//Show is redundant as it can be examined on the index page (as well as on the services.index-page for the assignment of the relationship)
 Route::resource('product','App\Http\Controllers\ProductController')->except(['show']);
+//The creation and listing directly takes place at the index-page of the service (so no create is needed - store, however, is needed)
 Route::resource('product.service','App\Http\Controllers\ServiceController')->except(['create, show']);
 ```
 The relationship inside the _product.service_ route is modeled in a nested way to provide an easier way for accessing the product_id in the ServiceController.

 ## Design-Adaptations for adding Services
 Since services can directly be added to Products/Controllers in the Details-View, a combobox is obsolete regarding the implemented design.
+However, a combobox is used for referencing projects of Products in the Views for creating and editing Orders.

 ## Implementation
-The following structure indicates how the Eloquent-ORM-System should be used hierarchically.
+The following structure indicates how the Eloquent-ORM-System should be used to store the model Data hierarchically.

+_Hint: The applied naming-conventions can be seen at the bottom of the document._

  - **Products**
-    - ID
+    - id:BigInt
-    - Controller-Name
+    - controller_name:String
-    - Serial-Number (not necessarily unique)
+    - serial_number: UnsignedInteger (not necessarily unique - described later - short version: different company standards)
-    - Project-Name
+    - project_name: String (is later used to reference orders with projects)
-    - Registered on (it is assumed, that a product can be registered before or after the dataset has been created - otherwise created_at could be used.
+    - registered_on:DateTime (it is assumed, that a product can be registered before or after the dataset has been created - otherwise created_at could be used.
 Hence, this is the default value.)
-    - **Services**
+    - **Services** (belongs to at least one product)
-        - ID
+        - id: BigInt
-        - Service-Name
+        - service_name: String
-        - Licence-Number
+        - licence_number: UnsignedInteger
-        - Max-Date
+        - max_date: DateTime
-        - Enabled-Flag
+        - enabled: Boolean
+ - Service-Product M-to-N-Relationship Table (not a Model - reason for Many-To-Many described later)
+    - service_id: FK for Products->id
+    - product_id: FK for Services->id
  - **Orders**
-    - Order-Number (unique --> id)
+    - id: BigInt (represents the Order-Number)
-    - Ordered-Date
+    - date_ordered: DateTime
-    - Reference-Name
+    - reference_name: String
-    - State-String (possible values: `Not yet ordered`, `Ordered`, `Finished`)
+    - state:Enum (possible values: `Not yet ordered`, `Ordered`, `Finished`)
- - **Companies**
+ - **Companies** (only one instance can exist - handled by CompanyController)
-    - Company-Name
+    - name: String
-    - Company-EMail-Address
+    - email_address: String
-    - _Contact-Firstname_
+    - _contact_firstname_:String
-    - _Contact-Lastname_
+    - _contact_lastname_:String

 The **bold** statements are model classes and the _italic_ ones show that there is only one contact person associated with each company.